-Randy Step, an admitted obsessed runner on life's journey.
+Randy Step, an admitted obsessed runner who is full of hope.